https://www.humantruth.info/democracy.html

 “When the enemies of democracy mouth its rhetoric and ape its rituals, you know it was won the war. [...]
 We live in a democratic age.
 Over the last century the world has been shaped by one trend above all others - the rise of democracy.
 In 1900 not a single country had what we would today consider a democracy: a government created by elections in which every citizen could vote.
 Today 119 do, comprising 62 percent of all countries in the world.”

 The success of good government can be measured by its results via the comparison of international statistics, with a slant to selecting data sets that reflect on the policies that aid human community across the longest-possible timeranges.
-See: "What is the Best Country in the World?
-An Index of Morality, Conscience and Good Life" by Vexen Crabtree (2020), and its menu, which reveals the data sets:
+See: "Which are the Countries for International Contributions, Creativity, Peace and Inequality?" by Vexen Crabtree (2025), and its menu, which reveals the data sets: